 Table 4 outlines the assumptions used in calculating use benefits.
-It has been assumed that visitors to the CCCC will spend 1 hour on site, 20 minutes commuting to the site (including the return trip), and the value of time is \$16 per hour as per ATAP guidelines.
+It has been assumed that visitors to the CCCC will spend 1 hour on site, 20 minutes commuting to the site (including the return trip), and the value of time is \$17.37 per hour as per ATAP guidelines and indexed to 2021 values.

-Currently around 30,000 people visit the CCCC, and the adjacent Phillip Island Library receives 62,000 visitors.
+Prior to its demolition around 30,000 people visited the CCCC while the adjacent Phillip Island Library receives 62,000 visitors.
 It is expected the redeveloped CCCC will attract double the number of visitors, that is, an additional 30,000 visitors per year to the venue.
 As a benchmark, the recently refurbished Wonthaggi Union Community Arts Centre (WUCAC) received over 27,300 visitors in its first year since redevelopment.